HumanSignal/label-studio/docs/source/guide/start.md

 ...
 ```

+## Run Label Studio on Docker with a host and subdomain

+To run Label Studio on Docker with a host and subdomain, you can refer to the example `deploy/dockerfiles/subpath.example.yml` Docker YAML file.
+To customize it for your environment, manually modify the `nginx/subdomain.example.simple.conf` NGINX configuration file, the relevant Label Studio environment variables, and the PostgreSQL database settings for your environment.

 ## Run Label Studio with HTTPS
 To run Label Studio with HTTPS and access the web server using HTTPS in the browser, specify a certificate and private key when starting Label Studio.